Are you curious about how to keep your poultry comfortable and breathing easy year-round?

 Be especially sure to not have any drafty areas near the roost as this makes the chickens very cold and can cause illness.
 You can wrap your coop in the cold months, especially if it gets very cold, to help eliminate drafty air from entering the coop.

-We wrap our coop with a tarp or even house wrap to help eliminate the cold air from entering the coop.
-The wrap is easily removed in the summer where the air is appreciated.
+We wrap our coop with a tarp or even house wrap to help prevent the cold air from entering the coop.
+The wrap is easily removed in the summer where the weather’s warmer.

-When a chicken is cold, it must eat more to try to warm up.
+When a chicken is cold, it has eat more to try to warm up.
 The drafty coop will in turn cost you more money in the way of increased feed and sick chickens.

 A drafty coop also allows for the water to freeze more quickly.
 The cold air can also cause frostbite to the chickens’ combs and waddles.